jonahryandavis/ecse457/README.md

 This program runs the livewire GUI to segment a new image

 1. Open the image you wish to segment.
+2. Open the boundary map for the corresponding image
 2. Left mouse to place a new anchor/seed.
 Right mouse to complete the segment.
 Escape to save the segmentation.
 3. Choose a name for the image segmentation and save the file